Opening hours

 Where do I find a brochure?

-In September, this year’s brochure will be printed and will be distributed around Alingsås in cafés, restaurants, shops, at the Tourist office, Alingsås Energi´s reception, Grand Hotel and at Kulturhuset.
+In September, the brochure will be printed and will be distributed around Alingsås in cafés, restaurants, shops, at Alingsås Energi´s reception, Grand Hotel and at Kulturhuset.

 Where do I find a map?